What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 A well packed daypack is essential hiking gear for high altitude hikes.

 Colorado hiking trails are a blast to explore if you are prepared.
 As avid hikers with over 40 years of combined hiking experience under our belts, we have a few things we never leave home without.
-We put them all in a simple hiking checklist.
-Download this free list, print off a copy and keep it next to your daypack.
+We put them all in a simple hiking essentials checklist.
+Download this free hiking necessities checklist, print off a copy and keep it next to your daypack.

-We guarantee knowing what to wear hiking and what to bring on a hike is easy peesy with a hiking checklist.
+We guarantee knowing what to wear hiking in Colorado and what to take for a hike is easy peesy with a hiking checklist.

 CLICK BELOW FOR BEST HIKING GEAR LIST FOR BEGINNERS

-A helpful hiking gear list for beginners should include comfortable clothing, right fitting boots, a backpack, map/or map app, a first aid kit and basic supplies like snacks and water.
-If you want to explore the great outdoors, it’s important to have the best hiking gear for beginners and experts with you.
+A helpful hiking gear checklist for beginners should include comfortable clothing, right fitting boots, a backpack, map/or map app, a first aid kit and basic supplies like snacks and water.
+If you want to explore the great outdoors, it’s important to know what to pack for hiking.

 Jump down to see the breakdown of each of these categories.
 Some essential gear can be easily borrowed or purchased used.
 Other pieces, like hiking underwear, is best purchased new.